 The IPS model is based on an integrated team approach which includes the following:

 IPS programs are staffed by IPS specialists, who meet frequently with the mental health treatment team to integrate IPS services with mental health treatment.
-IPS specialists with a caseload of nine (9) or less members participate in bi-weekly client-based individual or group supervision and mental health treatment team meetings for each team to which they are assigned.
+Louisiana Rehabilitation Services (LRS) counselors also work closely with IPS specialists to ensure that members receive services that are coordinated.
+Please note: Prior to providing members with IPS services, IPS specialists shall document in the member’s file that IPS services are not available to the member through LRS.
+IPS specialists with a caseload of nine (9) or fewer members participate in bi-weekly client-based individual or group supervision and mental health treatment team meetings for each team to which they are assigned.
 Once IPS specialists have a caseload of ten (10) or more members, they participate in weekly client-based individual or group supervision, and mental health treatment team meetings for each team to which they are assigned:

 The employment unit has weekly client-based individual or group supervision following the supported employment model in which strategies are identified and job leads are shared.
 They provide coverage for each other’s caseload when needed;